MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 Consult the manufacturer's guidelines for your specific scanner to learn how to modify these settings.
 For example, if you're using a Datalogic scanner, you can follow the instructions at [Configuring the Barcode Scanners on Datalogic Terminals To Work With TSL® Mobile Apps](https://www.tsl.com/configuring-datalogic-terminals-to-work-with-tsl-mobile-apps/).

 > [!NOTE]
-> With some barcode scanner devices, such as Zebra, you can't modifify the intent configuration.
+> With some barcode scanner devices, such as Zebra, you can't modify the intent configuration.
 In this case, you can pass the intent data strings via AL.

 <!--